juanpc2018/Matrox-MXO2-MAX/README.md

 h.264 5Mbps VBR Max 7.5Mbps is recomended for YouTube, required for: LBRY, Odysee, etc...

 QuickTime Recorder HighQuality mode records in ProRes.

-Matrox MAX h.264 for Windows is best option for recording h264 with MAX.

 Transcoding is better in OSX with FinalCutPro + Compressor + GPU + MAX Very fast & Silent, very power efficient.